The superconformal index of $\mathcal{N}=4$ $USp(2N_c)$ and $SO(N_c)$ SYM as a matrix integral: Introduction

 An interesting direction regards the calculation of subleading effects that correct the index.
 Such corrections have been studied in large detail in \cite{GonzalezLezcano:2020yeb} for $\mathcal{N}=4$ $SU(N_c)$ SYM and for the generalization to $\mathcal{N}=1$ gauge theories representing a stack of D3-branes probing a toric Calabi--Yau threefold singularity.
-The calculation has been carried out both in the Cardy-like limit, using a saddle point approximation to the matrix integral, and in the BAE approach, finding agreement between the two descriptions.
+The calculation has been carried out both in the Cardy-like limit, using a saddle point approximation to the matrix integral, and in the BAE approach, finding agreement between the two descriptions at large $N_c$.
 It has been observed that the leading saddle contributing to the index for an $\mathcal{N}=1$ $SU(N_c)$ theory is corrected by a $\log N_c$ term (see \cite[Eq.
 (3.53)]{GonzalezLezcano:2020yeb}), an appealing result that should be recovered in a supergravity calculation.
 The presence of a $\log N_c$ correction is related to the $\mathbb{Z}_{N_c}$ center symmetry of $SU(N_c)$, as discussed in \cite{ArabiArdehali:2019orz}.
-An analogous calculation in $USp(2N_c)/SO(2N_c+1)$ and $SO(2N_c)$ gauge theories should then provide a $\log 2$ and $\log 4$ correction respectively.\footnote{See \cite{Benini:2019dyp,Bobev:2020zov} for similar results in three dimensions, where the center symmetry determines the logarithmic correction.}